Get in Touch

 • Default parameters for each init script

-• Configuring the hostname
+• Setting the hostname

-• Managing the filesystem
+• Managing the file system

 • Initializing network interfaces